 - list of contacts so your partner knows who to call or email once your baby arrives

 - a jacket or sweater for your partner (hospitals can get cold)

-If you are experiencing contractions or think you may be experiencing contractions, call your doctor or head to the hospital.
+If you’re experiencing contractions or think you may be experiencing them, call your doctor or head to the hospital.
 You should also call your doctor if you experience vaginal bleeding, fluid leakage, or severe abdominal pain.